mich-cook/d64-utils/README.md

 # d64-utils
-Utilities to work with d64 files in node.js
+Utilities to work with d64 files (commodore 64 disk images) in node.js

 ## API

 attach(filename)

-  loads file contents into instance from filename. does not (will not?) support taking a buffer or a network location
+* loads file contents into instance from filename.
+* does not (will not?) support taking a buffer or a network location

 validate()

-  does some very basic validation of the disk
+* does some very basic validation of the disk

 list()

-  displays directory listing of the disk
+* displays directory listing of the disk

 ## Example Usage: